Thin eyebrows were a mainstay of 90s fashion. Supermodels, musicians, and actors alike fed the skinny brow trend.

 Even if you’re keen to experiment with a new eyebrow shape, you may not want to go full Doja Cat and completely remove your brows.
 Here are some more subtle ways to wear thin eyebrows in 2023.

 Pamela Anderson’s trademark skinny brows are back in the limelight.
-Coordinated with dark makeup and modern brown lipstick, subtle, narrow arches can add 90s glamour to your look.
+Coordinated with dark makeup and modern brown lipstick, subtle, narrow pencil-thin arches can add 90s glamour to your look.

 Thin eyebrows don’t have to look highly stylised.
 Light shaping can give you a natural finish that suits lots of different face shapes.
 Here are Cate Blanchett and Halle Berry sporting narrow, natural-looking eyebrows.